horacephair/horacephair.github.io/index.md

 * Trip to the candy store!
 Meet at Saluthaus after brunch.
 Maybe 2 or 3pm?
 We will walk from there to [Candy Babel](http://www.candybabel.com/); they have options for practically everyone (gluten-free, vegan, corn-free, dye-free...).
 I hope you like sugar!

 Evening
-* [Think Again, My Friend](http://thinkagainmyfriend.show/) records a show live at a likely location, circa 5:30 PM
+* [Think Again, My Friend](http://thinkagainmyfriend.show/) records a show live at Salut, circa 5:30 PM
 * different party? @ more houses??

 ## Monday morning